 - Get a calendar or schedule (a maintenance plan) so you aware of all of the work that will take place over the year.

 - Don’t treat your landscaper as just a ‘service-provider’ allow them to be your trusted partner, let them know what parts of your gardens a priority and the business/personal reasons why.
 That way your landscaper will be able to tailor the plan to get the most bang for your buck and look after the parts of your garden that are the most important to you.
+Well-maintained landscaping can also have a very positive impact on your home’s value.

 Still looking for the perfect landscaping expert to help you with your maintenance?
-Garden Life Landscapes offers numerous landscape maintenance services that can help you maintain a pristine garden year-round.
+Garden Life Landscapes offers numerous landscape maintenance services that can help you maintain a pristine garden and surrounds year-round.
 If you are interested, we offer a completely free garden landscape consultation where we will run through all of the options with you and develop the ultimate maintenance plan that is custom-tailored for your landscape.